 If you find that you or a loved one is engaged in long-term Klonopin use, then it is more than likely that addiction is present.
 To begin with, no benzodiazepine should be taken during the long-term, and Klonopin is no different.
 Once tolerance develops, it is almost guaranteed you will also have a physiological dependence.

 While Klonopin is generally a “safe” drug and can be used to treat many things, addiction specialists have found that clonazepam can be just as addictive as alprazolam (Xanax).
 The addiction/dependency loop mentioned earlier is a prime example as to why expert help is needed for recovery.

 The first step in treating your Klonopin addiction is the detoxification process.
 Since your body is used to having clonazepam in it, withdrawal symptoms may occur.
 The severity of the withdrawal symptoms depends on how long the user has been taking Klonopin.
 Detoxification does not include quitting cold turkey, but rather slowly lowering doses.
 For this reason, Klonopin detox may take longer than that of other drugs.

-After five-to-seven days of detox, you will start the inpatient treatment program at our facility.
-Under 24/7 medical supervision, you will transition from detox into less intensive treatment.
-The residential treatment program is the highest level of treatment, and the trained facility staff will work hard to make sure you feel as at-home as you can.
-In a comfortable environment, you will not only participate in residential programs but also in residential treatment programs.
+After five-to-seven days of detox, you will continue through the inpatient treatment program at our facility.
+Under 24/7 medical supervision, you will transition from detox into a less intensive level of treatment.
+The residential treatment program is the next highest level of treatment, and the trained facility staff will work hard to make sure you feel as at-home as possible.
+In a comfortable environment, you will be more engaged and prepared to participate in entire residential treatment program schedule.

 Toward the end of the treatment process, you will begin meeting with a case manager.
 These managers will be your support in life after recovery and will aid you in getting back into the flow of life outside of Klonopin treatment.
 This includes any questions or concerns you may have about possible employment, housing, and education.